What Does a Pharmacy Technician Do?

 - Maintain safety by adhering to infection-control procedures and regulations

-State rules regulating pharmacy technicians vary, but in general, they will have to pass an exam or complete an education or training program to work in that state.
+State rules regulating pharmacy technicians vary.
+In general, students must pass an exam or complete a training program to work.